MicroEJ/docs/Trainings/gettingStartedIMXRT1170MultiSandbox.rst

       :scale: 70%

 .. note::
-   If you do not use the last version of Android Studio, make sure that Gradle Wrapper uses at least Gradle version ``8.6``.
+   If you do not use the latest version of Android Studio, make sure that Gradle Wrapper uses at least Gradle version ``8.6``.
    Refer to the :ref:`sdk_6_create_project_gradle_wrapper` section for more information.

 .. _training_multisandbox_applications_imxrt1170_run_virtual_device: